 On March 26th, 2011, Sam Kelly was born at Jordan Hospital in Plymouth, Massachusetts, just minutes after his twin sister.
 An ultrasound had found that there might be a large weight discrepancy between the twins, so doctors recommended that their mom, Sherry, be induced 2 weeks early.

-Soon after Sam was born, the community hospital doctors noticed that he was having a hard time breathing, so they sent him to the Neonatal Intensive Care Unit at Floating Hospital for Children in Boston, MA.
-As a Level III NICU, Floating Hospital is able to provide more complex, advanced care than what can be provided in the community.
+Soon after Sam was born, the community hospital doctors noticed that he was having a hard time breathing, so they sent him to the Neonatal Intensive Care Unit at Tufts Children's Hospital in Boston, MA.
+As a Level III NICU, Tufts Children's Hospital is able to provide more complex, advanced care than what can be provided in the community.
 As a routine treatment for premature lung disease, Sam had a breathing tube placed for a few hours for the delivery of a medication into the lungs called surfactant.

 A scary phone call and life-saving surgery